teckel12/LuaTelemetry/README.md

 > **Script panic not enough memory error:**
 > Be sure you're following the [INAV Lua Telemetry Screen Setup](#inav-lua-telemetry-screen-setup) instructions.
-> If you're still having memory issues, you can free up memory by turning off OpenTX firmware build options and/or removing other Lua Scripts from screens.
+> If you're still having memory issues, you can free up memory by deleting unused models, turning off OpenTX firmware build options, and removing other Lua Scripts from screens.
-> Keep in mind that a not enough memory error doesn't indicate a problem with Lua Telemetry, it means exactly what it says, your transmitter is out of memory and therefore can't run Lua Telemetry.
+> Keep in mind that a not enough memory error doesn't indicate a problem with Lua Telemetry.
+It only indicates that your transmitter is out of memory and therefore can't run Lua Telemetry.

 * Between flights (before armed), long-press Enter/dial and select `Reset telemetry` to reset telemetry values
 * If current sensor isn't present or _battery isn't fully charged when plugged in_, fuel gauge will be based on battery voltage